clairemerot/angsd_pipeline/README.md

 This may be edited in the script with the following variables. region_LG.txt is a text file with one chromosome name per line.
 It loops over it, but it can also be parrallelized by chromosome.

-LD calculation is followed by a python script writte by Eric Normandeau which summarize the LD by blocks of a given size, and output the different quantile of the R² distribution.

 ```
 LG_FILE1= 02_info/region_LG.txt #work on a chosen subset of LG